 Even when not in bloom, the exquisite form of the Tillandsia plant foliage is a thing of beauty.
 Its bloom should be considered an added bonus for the successful grower of this remarkable and diverse collection of plants.

-(From Virginia Gardener Volume III Issue III.
-Photos by Arthur Comer.)
+A version of this article appeared in print in Virginia Gardener Volume III Issue III.
+Photos by Arthur Comer.